- Career Center Home

 If you find yourself looking for additional ways to advise students on these questions, there are people who can help.
-The Counseling Department, Work-Based Learning and Tri-Valley One-Stop complement each other.
-Together, we complement each other by providing information, opportunities, and resources that can assist students in finding the information they need to answer these and other career-related questions.
+The Career and Transfer Center, Counseling Department, Work-Based Learning and Tri-Valley Career Center complement each other.
+Together, we provide information, opportunities, and resources that can assist students in finding the information they need to answer these and other career-related questions.

 Consider us all as a resource.
 We want to help you help your students.
 As such, we offer our services as well as number of links that can make it easier on you.

 The staff at the Career and Transfer Center and Tri-Valley Career Center are more than happy to come to your classroom on campus to give presentations and to provide job preparation information to students.
 We can touch on a number of topics, including those below.
 We can also customize the presentation to specific industries or occupations, as well to your available class time - in order to make it more applicable to your class.
 Schedule an in-class presentation by filling out this form.